MichaelCade/90DaysOfDevOps/Days/day74.md

 ## Hello World - Jenkinsfile App Pipeline

-In the last section we built a simple Pipeline in Jenkins that would push our docker image from our dockerfile in a public GitHub repository to our private Dockerhub repository.
+In the last section, we built a simple Pipeline in Jenkins that would push our docker image from our dockerfile in a public GitHub repository to our private Dockerhub repository.

-In this section we want to take this one step further and we want to achieve the following with our simple application.
+In this section, we want to take this one step further and we want to achieve the following with our simple application.

 ### Objective

 - Dockerfile (Hello World)
 - Jenkinsfile
 - Jenkins Pipeline to trigger when GitHub Repository is updated
-- Use GitHub Repository as source.
+- Use GitHub Repository as the source.
 - Run - Clone/Get Repository, Build, Test, Deploy Stages
 - Deploy to DockerHub with incremental version numbers
 - Stretch Goal to deploy to our Kubernetes Cluster (This will involve another job and manifest repository using GitHub credentials)